vkeshari/cricket_ratings/README.md

 > **Note**: You must attribute references to this or any derivative work to the original author.

 Crawl data from ICC player rankings website.
 Create animated graphs of player ratings over time.
 Aggregate metrics over time.
 Create graphs for aggregated metrics.
 Find top players from aggregated metrics.
-> :warning: **WARNING:** Code is semi-polished: It does the job but can be refactored to be more efficient and readable.

 ### Common Parameters:
 + `FORMAT`: `['test', 'odi', 't20']`